felixhammerl/felixhammerl.github.io/_posts/2022-08-29-yubikey-madness.md

 Some websites allow a *passwordless* login using only your Yubikey.
 Instead of a password, public-key cryptography is employed to assert your identity.
 Don't worry, it's quite straight forward: Plug in the key, tap it, and you're signed in.

 This is made possible by the FIDO2 standard and the WebAuthn API in your browser.
 What happens is that a certificate will be generated *on your Yubikey* whose *public* portion is provided to the service you're signing up for, while the secret portion remains exclusively on your Yubikey.
 Upon signin, the service will ask your Yubikey for a cryptographic signature, which can only be *created* by the *secret portion* of the certificate, and can be *validated* using the *public portion* of the certificate, which has been shared to the service during enrollment.
+These credentials are called *discoverable credentials*, but sometimes you'll see the outdated *resident key* being used instead.

 At this point, not many websites support it.
 But it's quite practical on those websites that do.
 Just remember, as always: No signing in without the Yubikey.

+Your Yubikey can store up to 25 discoverable credentials.
+Unfortunately, the Yubikey Manager can not be used to inspect the discoverable credentials or remove selected ones, only to purge *all* of them.
+Instead, you can use *Chrome* or Chromium to inspect the discoverable credentials, or delete some.
+Please open [the security key settings in Chrome](chrome://settings/securityKeys) and click "Sign-in data".
+You may have to enter your FIDO2 password.

 # Log into macOS with your Yubikey